Graphic design: Twentieth century

 In 1917, Frederick H. Meyer, director and instructor at the California School of Arts and Crafts, taught a class entitled "Graphic Design and Lettering".
 Raffe's Graphic Design, published in 1927, was the first book to use "Graphic Design" in its title.
+In 1936, author and graphic designer Leon Friend published his book titled "Graphic Design" and it is known to be the first piece of literature to cover the topic extensively.

 The signage in the London Underground is a classic design example of the modern era.
 Although he lacked artistic training, Frank Pick led the Underground Group design and publicity movement.
 The first Underground station signs were introduced in 1908 with a design of a solid red disk with a blue bar in the center and the name of the station.
 The station name was in white sans-serif letters.
 It was in 1916 when Pick used the expertise of Edward Johnston to design a new typeface for the Underground.
 Johnston redesigned the Underground sign and logo to include his typeface on the blue bar in the center of a red circle.

 In the 1920s, Soviet constructivism applied 'intellectual production' in different spheres of production.
 The movement saw individualistic art as useless in revolutionary Russia and thus moved towards creating objects for utilitarian purposes.
-They designed buildings, theater sets, posters, fabrics, clothing, furniture, logos, menus, etc.
+They designed buildings, film and theater sets, posters, fabrics, clothing, furniture, logos, menus, etc.

 Jan Tschichold codified the principles of modern typography in his 1928 book, New Typography.
 He later repudiated the philosophy he espoused in this book as fascistic, but it remained influential.
 Tschichold, Bauhaus typographers such as Herbert Bayer and László Moholy-Nagy and El Lissitzky greatly influenced graphic design.
 They pioneered production techniques and stylistic devices used throughout the twentieth century.
 The following years saw graphic design in the modern style gain widespread acceptance and application.

 The professional graphic design industry grew in parallel with consumerism.
 This raised concerns and criticisms, notably from within the graphic design community with the First Things First manifesto.
 First launched by Ken Garland in 1964, it was re-published as the First Things First 2000 manifesto in 1999 in the magazine Emigre 51 stating "We propose a reversal of priorities in favor of more useful, lasting and democratic forms of communication – a mindshift away from product marketing and toward the exploration and production of a new kind of meaning.
 The scope of debate is shrinking; it must expand.
 Consumerism is running uncontested; it must be challenged by other perspectives expressed, in part, through the visual languages and resources of design."